-An HDMI switch allows you to feed multiple HDMI sources to a single output.
+An HDMI switch allows you to feed multiple HDMI sources - whether mini, micro, or standard (our guide on the differences) - to a single output.
 It will allow you to select between the input channels and will likely come with a remote control.
 HDMI switches are a great way to enable older equipment with fewer HDMI inputs to accept more devices without constant unplugging and replugging.

 An HDMI switch is a tool to manage multiple devices on displays with only one HDMI input.
 Although they don't offer the same sound conditioning of an A/V receiver, in combination with a power amplifier an HDMI switch offers the same basic functionality that an A/V receiver would.

 This configuration is not a perfect substitute for an A/V receiver, however.
 You won’t get the same sound conditioning from your display device’s internal preamp that you would get in the preamplification stage of an A/V receiver, and you won’t be able to take advantage of consumer electronic control (CEC) which allows you to control all of your devices with one remote.

 An HDMI switch allows you to route two or more HDMI source channels into a single channel.
 An HDMI switch is a simple way to expand the number of inputs a device (usually a television) can accept.
 Your TV is set to the only input source and, you use the HDMI switch to replace your TV’s input selector.

 An HDMI cable has 19 wire pairs that terminate in 19 pins on the HDMI plug.
 Each of these pins communicate different information not only about picture and sound, but also device information, playback controls, and clock settings.
 In an HDMI switch, the signals from these 19 wire pairs are routed to the corresponding pins of the output signal.